 Deutsche Bank Securities Inc. ("Deutsche Bank") has acted as financial advisor to Gaylord Entertainment Company ("Gaylord Entertainment") in connection with the proposed merger of Gaylord Entertainment and ResortQuest International, Inc. ("ResortQuest") pursuant to the Agreement and Plan of Merger, dated as of August 4, 2003, among Gaylord Entertainment, GET Merger Sub, Inc., a wholly owned subsidiary of Gaylord Entertainment ("Acquisition Sub"), and ResortQuest (the "Merger Agreement"), which provides, among other things, for the merger of Acquisition Sub with and into ResortQuest (the "Transaction"), as a result of which ResortQuest will become a wholly owned subsidiary of Gaylord Entertainment.
-As set forth more fully in the Merger Agreement, as a result of the Transaction, each share of the Common Stock, par value \$.01 per share, of ResortQuest ("ResortQuest ("mesortQuest Common Stock") not held directly or indirectly by ResortQuest or Gaylord Entertainment will be converted into the right to receive 0.275 shares (the "Exchange Ratio") of Common Stock, par value \$.01 per share, of Gaylord Entertainment Common Stock").
-The terms and conditions of the Transaction are more fully set forth in the Merger Agreement.
+As set forth more fully in the Merger Agreement, as a result of the Transaction, each share of the Common Stock, par value \$.01 per share, of ResortQuest ("ResortQuest Common Stock") not held directly or indirectly by ResortQuest or Gaylord Entertainment will be converted into the right to receive 0.275 shares (the "Exchange Ratio") of Common Stock, par value \$.01 per share, of Gaylord Entertainment (the "Gaylord Entertainment to the ransaction are more fully set forth in the Merger Agreement.